 Two pairs: This is a lot stronger than a simple pair and can emerge, especially when the Flop is revealed.
 Two pairs in poker is when you have two separate pairs of cards: EXAMPLE: 7C, 7D, 8S, 8D, KD

-Three of a Kind: We’re entering the middle-strength hands now that you can increasingly rely on to win you a hand.
+Three of a Kind: We’re entering the middle-strength hands in Texas Hold'em Poker.
+Now that you can increasingly rely on to win you a hand.
 You have three cards of the same numerical value in your hand.
 EXAMPLE: 7C, 7D, 7S, KD, QC

 Straight: You have five cards running in numerical order, from low to high.
 The suit of each card does not matter.
 EXAMPLE: 3C, 4S, 5S, 6D, 7C

 Flush: All five of your cards are in the same suit.
 This is a strong hand.
 EXAMPLE: 6H, 7H, 9H, QH, KH